flinc/pling/README.md

 Pling is a notification framework that supports multiple gateways.
 This gem implements the basic framework as well as a gateway to Google's Cloud to Device Messaging Service (C2DM) and Apple's Push Notification Service (APN).

+See the [API Documentation](http://rubydoc.info/github/flinc/pling/master/file/README.md) for more in depth documentation.

 ## Requirements